The Technology, Media and Telecommunications Review: Lithuania

 Spectrum for mobile networks is traditionally made available by auction to three operators.

 Recently the government decided to open the spectrum at 700MHz, which will be used for 5G communication.
-It is expected to be launched by 2021.
+The auction is expected to be launched in 2021 or 2022.

 iv Spectrum auctions and fees